tesujimath/nu_plugin_bash_env/README.md

 "Well done!" is better than "Well said!"
 ```

-## API
+## Implementation

-Because this plugin is written in Bash, the API signatures must be written by hand.
-The [api](api) sub-directory contains a Rust program to produce what is required, using the official Nu plugin library.
+Prior to 0.13.0 this plugin was written in Bash, with the Nu plugin protocol done by hand using `jq`, with insights from the [api](api) sub-directory which contained a Rust program to produce what is required, using the official Nu plugin library.
+This was too onerous to maintain through the evolution of the protocol, so was abandoned.

+Since 0.13.0, the plugin is written in Rust, with the much simplified Bash script embedded.

+By default the embedded Bash script is extracted at runtime into a temporary directory.
+This behaviour may be overridden by setting the ``NU_PLUGIN_BASH_ENV_SCRIPT` environment variable, which is then expected to resolve to the path of the pre-installed script.

+## Logging

+Logging is supported via the Rust `tracing-subscriber` crate, with log-level defined by the environment variable `NU_PLUGIN_BASH_ENV_LOG`.

 ## Nix flake